muskan17sharma/Call_Center_Perfomance_Analysis/readme.md

 ### 4. Resolution ≠ Customer Experience

-The combination of a **90% resolution rate** and **3.40/5 CSAT** highlights an important operational gap: the quality and speed of the service experience matter in addition to simply resolving the customer's problem.
+The combination of a **90% resolution rate** and **3.40/5 CSAT (customer satisfaction)** highlights an important operational gap: the quality and speed of the service experience matter in addition to simply resolving the customer's problem.

 ---